jskinner/DefaultPackages/README.md

 ---

 This is a bug tracker run by the community.
-For the inital idea, read this forum thead: http://www.sublimetext.com/forum/viewtopic.php?f=2&t=12095.
+For the initial idea, read this forum thread: http://www.sublimetext.com/forum/viewtopic.php?f=2&t=12095.

 If you would like to help maintain this issue list, head over to [this issue](https://github.com/SublimeTextIssues/Core/issues/614).